horaciosrf/Python_ML/README.md

 git remote add origin (link)

-git push           (-u origin main if is the first push)
+git push           (-u origin master if is the first push)